“Truly divine incarnation, or the avatar doctrine, constituted the grandest mystery of every old religious system!”

 “Fix thy Soul’s gaze upon the star whose ray thou art, the flaming star that shines within the lightless depths of ever-being, the boundless fields of the Unknown.” (“The Voice of the Silence” p.
 31, original 1889 edition, translated by HPB from the Book of the Golden Precepts)

-Once this is understood, we are able to grasp and appreciate more clearly the true esoteric doctrine about Avatars:
+Once this is understood, at least as a conceptualisation, we are able to grasp and appreciate more clearly the true esoteric doctrine about Avatars:

 “In ancient Symbolism it was always the SUN (though the Spiritual, not the visible, Sun was meant), that was supposed to send forth the chief Saviours and Avatars.
 Hence the connecting link between the Buddhas, the Avatars, and so many other incarnations of the highest SEVEN.” (“The Secret Doctrine” Vol. 1, p.
 638)